GIS career paths

 GIS jobs can be found in any industry

 Aside from the core GIS roles listed above, it’s widely known that GIS is a tool to be used by anyone.
-There aren’t any vertical industries void of GIS.
-Therefore, we hope to inspire you that anyone can learn GIS skills in any industry and provide better technical skills and data understanding to your organizations.
+There aren’t any vertical industries where GIS isn’t an analytical component.
+Therefore, we hope to inspire you that anyone can learn GIS skills in any industry and provide better understanding to your organization’s issues.
 So here is a taste of a few interesting GIS use cases that you might not have thought about.
-If you want more information about the GIS industry, Check out this article that explains why the industry is growing so fast.
+Furthermore, you might want to learn about the 5 reasons fueling GIS job growth.

 Archaeology examines the development of historical events through geography, time, and culture, so the results of archaeological research are full of spatial information.
-And GIS is good at handling huge amounts of data, especially geographical data.
+And GIS is good at handling huge amounts of data.
 Every State has a State Historic Preservation Office where archaeologists use GIS to contribute locations and attributes of protected cultural resources.
 For example, an online mapping system in the State of New Mexico, NMCRIS, holds 200,000 records and receives new digital records through a web upload application.
 It also provides eligible users with site survey information used in the building permitting process.

 Walgreens, a company that operates pharmacy stores, uses ArcGIS technology to adapt to market needs.
 The company uses spatial analysis to understand market demand to adjust store locations and products.
 For example, if there is an unusual increase in the number of flu prescriptions in a particular location, then workers can order more flu shots in advance.
 And most recently, they used GIS to plan for locations and staffing for the COVID-19 vaccine rollout.

-Every crime is bound to be associated with a certain place.
+Every crime is tagged with location.
 It could be an address, a zip code, or a street.
-GIS can not only help when a crime needs to be solved, but it can also prevent crime by predicting trends to increase the safety of a community.
-When the investigator working the case already has a general idea of the location of the crime.
+It’s not too far fetched in crime dramas for an investigator to see nearby features that are significant in working the case (the warehouse, the liquor store, or the bike path).
 After months of mapping, it can help investigators view and understand potential criminal movements and patterns with precision.
 When you analyze crime locations, it makes it very obvious if you are putting police resources at the right times and locations as a deterrent.

 There are companies that have a segment of their consulting business to advise clients on WHERE to make investments or site the next store.
 Market analysis is one of the most important steps in a real estate business.
-In other words, GIS software can help to achieve more accurate market analysis.
 Spatial analysis allows real estate agents and sellers to answer geographic questions about the subject property.
 Is there appropriate zoning?
 Is there a good fit for the demographic and the product?
 Is the flow of traffic and customers adequate?
 Furthermore, we now see tons of extra information when we do a home property search to find what amenities are in the nearby surroundings.

-How to learn GIS to employ in your field?
+How to learn GIS to get a job in your field?

 There are multiple vendors that allow us to learn GIS related skills.
-For instance, ESRI is the largest software vendor with a large suite of applications within its Geographic Information System platform.
-You can learn ArcGIS from many of their online courses or by enrolling in the ESRI certification program.
+For instance, Esri is the largest GIS software vendor with a large suite of applications within its Geographic Information System platform.
+You can learn ArcGIS from many of their online courses or by enrolling in the Esri certification program.

 Focus on project based courses

 The best way to master a skill is to apply what you have learned.
 There are now very economical ways to learn GIS.
 Trial and error is a daily routine in the tech world.
 So our advice is to practice and focus on the GIS skills industry is asking for.